-Well manicured and fertilized lawns are healthy, thicker, denser, greener, and more attractive to stare at.
+Well-manicured and fertilized lawns are healthy, thicker, denser, greener, and more attractive to stare at.
 Fertilizers supply extra nutrients that promote healthy turf growth.
-Applying fertilizers should be done at the right time, place, source, and rate.
+Fertilizers should be applied at the right time, place, source, and rate.

-Many lawn keepers get confused about adding fertilizers before or after rains.
-We’ll look into this deeper and know when to use fertilizers on lawn.
+Many lawn keepers get confused about adding fertilizers before or after rain.
+We’ll look into this deeper and know when to use fertilizers on lawns.

 When is the best time to fertilize your lawn?

 Fertilize cold-season grasses like Kentucky and tall fescue in the spring and fall when the soil temperatures fall between 60oF and 75oF.
-For warm-season grasses like Bermuda and St. Augustine, the best time to fertilize is late spring and summer, when the temperature range is between 80oF and 95oF.
+For warm-season grasses like Bermuda and St. Augustine, the best time to fertilize is late spring and summer, when temperatures range between 80oF and 95oF.

 During spring and fall, cold-season grasses are actively growing their roots.
 They absorb nutrients from the fertilizer to speed up their growth and development.
 Apply fertilizers heavily to cold-season grass in fall and lightly in spring.